IndoNLP/nusa-crowd/README.md

 We greatly appreciate your help!

 The artifacts of this hackathon will be described in a forthcoming academic paper targeting a machine learning or NLP audience.
-Implementing **3 or more dataset loaders** will guarantee authorship.
+Please refer to [this section](#contribution-reward) for your contribution rewards for helping Nusantara NLP.
 We recognize that some datasets require more effort than others, so please reach out if you have questions.
 Our goal is to be inclusive with credit!

 <!--
 ## Acknowledgements